Harold Briley, 1931 to 2023

 Retirement from the BBC

-Harold returned to Britain in 1983 Amongst other tasks became Defence Correspondent for the BBC until his retirement in 1990, when he settled in the town of Battle, in Sussex.
+Harold returned to Britain in 1983.
+Amongst other tasks, he became Defence Correspondent for the BBC until his retirement in 1990, when he settled in the town of Battle, in Sussex.
 He became an honorary life member of the National Union of Journalists.
 He was awarded the OBE for services to journalism and broadcasting.

 Falkland Islands Association (FIA)